 While indulging will clearly be encouraged, wellness will also be a big focus on the ship, a shameless nod to a detox and retox style of vacationing.
 There will be a spa on board, as well as an athletic club with bootcamp and boxing classes, a full basketball court, and a cold-pressed juice bar.
 Hangovers might be best nursed by lounging on the catamaran net that will be at the back of the ship.

 Virgin Voyages will be an adults-only cruise line (another potential selling point for the cruise-allergic).
-The vessel will sail to the Caribbean from Miami for the 2020 season, and some sailings will include Havana, Cuba.
+The vessel will sail to the Caribbean from Miami for the 2020 season, and bookings are open now.